pivotal/docs-tap/tap-gui/customize/customize-branding.md

 ## <a id="customize-auth-page"></a> Customize Authentication page

-You can also customize the portal name on the Authentication page and the name of the browser tab for the Tanzu Application Platform GUI.
+To customize the portal name on the **Authentication** page and the name of the browser tab for Tanzu Application Platform GUI:

-1. Provide additional configuration parameters to the `app_config` stanza of your `tap-values.yml` file:
+1. Provide additional configuration parameters to the `app_config` section of your `tap-values.yaml`
+file:

     ```yaml
     tap_gui: